-I think there is something nice about setting a glass on a coaster.
+Have you ever thought that coasters can be pretty as well as decorative items?
 Would you like coasters that are prettier than a napkin?
 I would.
 Here’s how to stencil tile coasters for home decor.

-A couple of weeks ago, as I strolled through the Dollar Spot at Target, I spied some matte cream colored coasters.
+A couple of weeks ago, as I strolled through the Dollar Spot at Target, I spied some matte cream-colored coasters.
 Immediately, I knew I could give these plain tile coasters a pretty design that would be practical and add to our home decor.

 Speaking of the Dollar Spot at Target.
 Do you ever walk past it to what you came to Target for in the first place?
 Me neither.
 I just wanted to make sure we were in the same club.
 Whoever the person was at Target who thought of the Dollar Spot, thank you.
 You are probably a billionaire.
-From my pocket to your bank account.
+From my wallet to your bank account.

 Anyway, I love the Dollar Spot.
 I love all the creative projects that I’ve been inspired to make.
 I love that I found these tile coasters.
 I love the pretty tile coasters I made.
 You’ll love them, too.